Intangible Assets and SME’s…

 • strategies to effectively exploit those assets to add value, depth, and sustainability to their company.

-It’s nothing short of an operational (business) imperative today that SME management teams seek any and all opportunities to develop a strong understanding and appreciation for intangible assets that include, among other things, methodologies – strategies to:
+That said, it remains nothing short of an operational (business) imperative today that SME management teams seek any and all opportunities to develop a strong understanding and appreciation for intangible assets that include, among other things, methodologies – strategies to:

-• identify and unravel intangibles origins, and assess their contributory value
+• identify and unravel intangibles’ origins, and assess their contributory value

 • promote effective and efficient utilization of intangibles, i.e., leverage them internally, externally, and among stakeholders to influence additional and continued innovation, and